LoaiMasri1/AI-Project/README.md

 - Using Python, read all the files that are labeled as "xx_tracks.csv" as one dataframe.

-- reate 13 new columns in the dataframe for the Volatility measures (see file uploaded in the Project tab).
+- reate 13 new columns in the dataframe for the Volatility measures.
 For each trackID (i.e., driver), you will need to use the equation provided in the above-mentioned uploaded file to find the 13 volatility measures.

 ## Important Site